-More and more devices are equipped with it and in a few years it will be the standard for all televisions, so we must prepare to have a clear understanding of the business model of companies that aim to advertise their products online rather than through the classic TV channels.
+So we must prepare to clearly understand the business model of companies that aim to advertise their products online rather than through the classic TV channels.

 How to defend yourself?

-However, the European regulation 2016/279 comes to the aid of consumers, which provides for the need to inform users in advance and with absolute transparency so that they can decide whether to give their consent or not, with the right of revocation at any time.
+However, the European regulation 2016/279 comes to the aid of consumers, which provides for the need to inform users in advance and with absolute transparency so that they can decide whether to give their consent, with the right of revocation.

 A world without commercials?

-In a chain reaction, large and small video creators were hit who could no longer monetize their content, forcing them, in many cases, to close their channel for lack of funds.
+In a chain reaction, large and small video creators were hit who could no longer monetize their content, forcing them, most times, too close their channel for lack of funds.

 An ethical choice

-In a future increasingly oriented towards the advertising model, it is therefore necessary to act ethically, both on the part of companies and on the part of consumers.
+In a future increasingly oriented towards the advertising model, it is therefore necessary to act ethically, both by companies and by consumers.